AllanLitLam/SampleCaseStudyCyclistic/README.md

 ## Introduction

 This case study investigates how casual riders and annual members use the Cyclistic (a bike-sharing company) service differently.
-The analyzed dataset originates from the [Divvy Bike Share System Data](https://divvybikes.com/system-data), which is publicly available under a data license agreement provided by [Motivate International Inc](https://divvybikes.com/data-license-agreement).
-The data analysis and data visualizations were conducted in R.
+This case study uses publicly available data from the [Divvy Bike Share System Data](https://divvybikes.com/system-data) to analyze user behavior and provide actionable insights for Cyclistic's business growth.
+The data is publicly available under a data license agreement provided by [Motivate International Inc](https://divvybikes.com/data-license-agreement).
+Data analysis and data visualizations were conducted in R.

 ---